nuagenetworks/nuage-ospdirector/Documentation/6.0/README.rst

         - nuage-openstack-neutron
         - nuage-openstack-neutronclient
         - nuage-openvswitch (Nuage VRS)
-        - nuage-puppet-modules-5.3.0
+        - nuage-puppet-modules-6.2.0
         - selinux-policy-nuage
         - nuage-topology-collector
+        - python-openvswitch-nuage

     - Uninstall Open vSwitch (OVS).
     - Install VRS (nuage-openvswitch).

+    - Use nuage-puppet-modules-6.2.0.x86_64.rpm for setting Nuage Openvswitch and Nuage Metadata Agent config files.
-    - Use nuage-puppet-modules-5.3.0.x86_64.rpm and the nuage_overcloud_full_patch.py script to patch to the Overcloud qcow image, uninstall Open vSwitch (OVS), and install VRS.
+    - The scripts to patch the overcloud-full.qcow2 image can be found at `image-patching/stopgap-script` which uninstall Open vSwitch (OVS), and install VRS.

     - For AVRS integration, the overcloud-full image is also patched with following 6WIND and Nuage AVRS RPMs: